Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Introduction and Main results

-In this paper, we discuss pure jump L\'evy processes with low density of small jumps.
-More precisely, we consider isotropic unimodal L\'evy processes whose L\'evy measure has a radially non-increasing density $\nu(|x|)$ which is comparable to $|x|^{-d}\ell(|x|^{-1})$, where $\ell$ is a function satisfying weak scaling condition at infinity whose lower scaling index can be $0$.
+The purpose of this paper is treating the other case, low intensity of small jumps, in the study of the Dirichlet heat kernel estimates.
+We consider the Dirichlet heat kernel estimates on isotropic unimodal L\'evy processes without Gaussian components whose L\'evy measure has a radially non-increasing density which is comparable to $|x|^{-d}\ell(|x|^{-1})$ for a function $\ell$ satisfying weak scaling conditions at infinity with possibly non-positive lower scaling index (see Definition \ref{d:sv} for the notion of the weak scaling condition).
 Typical examples of such processes are geometric stable processes and iterated geometric stable processes.
-(See \cite[Page 112]{BBKRSV}.)
-The scale invariant version of Harnack inequality for geometric stable and iterated geometric stable processes was proved in \cite{KM12, GR} and Green function estimates were established in \cite{KM14}.

-The purpose of this paper is to obtain Dirichlet heat kernel estimates for pure jump isotropic unimodal L\'evy processes with aforementioned L\'evy densities.
-Very recently, Grzywny, Ryznar and Trojan \cite{GRT18} discuss heat kernel for pure jump isotropic unimodal L\'evy processes in $\R^d$.
-When the radial part of L\'evy-Khintchine exponent $\psi$ belongs to de Haan class at infinity determined by {\it bounded} slowly varying function $\ell$ (i.e., $\lim_{r \to \infty} \ell(r)^{-1}(\psi(\lambda r)-\psi(r))=\log \lambda$), they established sharp two-sided heat kernel estimates for small time and small space.
-If $\ell$ is slowly varying function at infinity and $\lim_{r\to 0}{\nu(r)}{r^{d}\ell(r^{-1})^{-1}}=c>0,$ then the corresponding L\'evy-Khintchine exponent belongs to de Haan class at infinity determined by $\ell$.
-Indeed, the converse implication also holds (see \cite[Theorem 3.5]{GRT18}).
-Note that any non-negative function belongs to de Haan class at infinity is also slowly varying function at infinity.
+(See, e.g., \cite[Page 112]{BBKRSV} for the definitions of these processes.)
+We refer to \cite{GR, KM12, KM14} for the scale invariant version of Harnack inequality and the Green function estimates for these processes.
+To the authors best knowledge, our result (Theorems \ref{t:main} and \ref{t:main2}) is the first result on the Dirichlet heat kernel estimates for L\'evy processes with low intensity of small jumps both in small time and large time.
+Our paper is motivated by the recent paper \cite{GRT19} where sharp two-sided estimates on the heat kernel in the whole space $\R^d$ for pure jump isotropic unimodal L\'evy processes (without killing) having the L\'evy measure in the form $\nu(dx)=|x|^{-d}\ell(|x|^{-1})dx$ for a bounded function $\ell$ slowly varying at infinity.
+Unlike \cite{GRT19}, in this paper, we allow the function $\ell$ to be unbounded and not slowly varying at infinity.
+Hence, our result is even new for the whole space case.

-In this paper, we first derive heat kernel estimates for small time and the whole space by using the results and ideas in \cite{GRT18}.
+In this paper, we first derive heat kernel estimates for small time and the whole space by using the results and methods from \cite{GRT19}.
 Our heat kernel estimates in $\R^d$ have two forms depending on whether $\ell$ is bounded or unbounded.
-If the lower scaling index of $\ell$ is positive, then our results can be written in the form of $c_1(p(t, 0)\wedge t\nu(x)) \le p(t,x)\le c_2(p(t, 0)\wedge t\nu(x))$, which recovers \cite{BGR14a}.
-Here and in the sequel, $p(t,x)$ is the transition density function of the isotropic unimodal L\'evy process in $\R^d$.
+If the lower scaling index of $\ell$ is positive, then our results can be written in the form of $c_1(p(t, 0)\wedge t\nu(x)) \le p(t,x)\le c_2(p(t, 0)\wedge t\nu(x))$, which coincides with the main result in \cite{BGR14a}.
+Hereinafter, $p(t,x)$ denotes the transition density function which is also called as the heat kernel.